-Editor's Note:

-MU and TT analysis is incomplete

-Message contents may need to be updated

-Call setup and test procedure may need to be updated

-Applicability needs to be updated

-Statistical analysis to determine test case verdict is FFS

-Test requirements are FFS

-Some parameters and/or references are still in brackets

 11.6.1.1.1 Test purpose

 The purpose of this test is to verify that the SS-RSRP measurement accuracy on the carrier frequency with CCA is within the specified limits.
 This test will verify the requirements in clauses 11.6.1.0.1 and 11.6.1.0.2 for intra-frequency measurements under CCA.